cs-fullstack-2019-fall/python-arraycollections-b-cw-marcus110379/README.md

 # python-arrayCollections_b-cw
+See cw.py for comments.
+2/4 correct.
+Score : 2
 ### Problem 1:
 Create a function with the variable below.
 After you create the variable do the instructions below that.
 ```